emilypx/appfair.github.io/index.md

 # Welcome to the App Fair

 The App Fair is an independent app distribution platform for free and open-source macOS applications written by students and educators.
+App Fair apps use modern native user-interface elements with emphasis on performance, efficiency, accessibility and inclusiveness.

 # The App Fair For Users